private adhd assessments in london

 Pre-Assessment Forms

 You’ll receive links to pre-assessment forms to be completed by yourself, your child/young person, and their school.
-All forms to be completed at least 24 hours before your appointment.
+All forms should be completed at least 24 hours before Part 1 of the assessment.

 5